-Spring/Summer 2020 is your organization’s last opportunity to use the Visitors Count! program to benchmark visitor survey results with museums and historic sites of similar type, size, location, and more.
-After 14 years, AASLH plans to discontinue the program in order to focus its attention on professional development for the field.
+Spring/Summer 2020 was the last opportunity to use the Visitors Count! program to benchmark visitor survey results with museums and historic sites of similar type, size, location, and more.
+After 14 years, AASLH made the decision to discontinue the program in order to focus its attention on professional development for the field.

 What is Visitors Count?

 Visitors Count! is AASLH’s visitor research program for mid- to large-sized museums and history organizations.
 This program provides the data and insights you need to create a successful and thriving history organization.

 Visitors Count! clients receive a one-time use of the Visitors Count! survey instrument, guidance from AASLH staff from start to finish, data entry, processing and analysis, a final report, and a one-day meeting.